-DEPARTMENT OF ENVIRONMENTAL AND INTERDISICPLINARY SCIENCES
+DEPARTMENT OF ENVIRONMENTAL SCIENCE AND TECHNOLOGY

-The Environmental Toxicology degree program is offered through the Graduate School and housed in the Department of Environmental and Interdisciplinary Sciences within the College of Science and Technology.
+The Environmental Toxicology degree program is offered through the Graduate School and housed in the Department of Environmental Science and Technology within the College of Science and Technology.
 The program is interdisciplinary with support provided by faculty mainly from the College of Science and Technology and the College of Pharmacy and Health Sciences.
+However, faculty members are also utilized from the Barbara Jordan-Mickey Leland School of Public Affairs and the Thurgood Marshall School of Law.

 The department offers two degree programs which lead to a Master of Science in Environmental Toxicology or a Doctor of Philosophy in Environmental Toxicology.
-In offering these degrees, the program is designed to:
+In offering these degrees, the program is designed to